Hungarian food and best Hungarian restaurants in Budapest. Where to eat in 2024

 Local guide to the best Budapest restaurants, by category

-The easiest-and-tastiest way to start out is to check out Fat Mama’s, Maverick’s very own restaurant right next to the City Lodge in Kazinczy utca.
-Breakfast is served here, and residents get a discount on the a la carte price.
+The easiest-and-tastiest: Fat Mama’s, Maverick’s very own restaurant right next to the City Lodge in Kazinczy utca.
+Breakfast is served here, and residents get a discount on the "à la carte price".
 The best of burgers, steaks or fish are prepared in their signature charcoal oven called Bertha, and in a unique smoker.
-At noon you can explore the lunch menu (vegetarian options available) or stop by for dinner.
+At noon, you can explore the lunch menu (vegetarian options available) or stop by for dinner.

 Now what if the next day you’d like to venture even further?
 Here’s our definitive list of places that will make you want to travel back to Budapest soon.
 Watch out, foods in Budapest may be affordable but they are also addictive!
 By the end of this post, you’ll know a lot more about why, and you’ll be able to find Europe’s fifth best burger place.

-Traditional restaurants / best places for Hungarian food
+Best Hungarian restaurants in Budapest 2024 / best places for Hungarian food

-Lucky you, the best places to try original, traditional Hungarian food are all nearby:
+Lucky you, the best places to try original, traditional Hungarian food in Budapest: